suduli/Suduli_Resume/README.md

 ## 📞 Contact

-## 🧩 Modifying the Skills Explorer
+## 🧩 Modifying the Skills Explorer / Legacy Data

 The redesigned Skills & Expertise section is data-driven.
 Update or extend skills by editing the `SKILLS_DATA` array inside `script.js` ("Skills Explorer Redesign" block).
+A previous separate `/skills` directory (multiple style variants + rotating orbit visualization) has been fully removed.
+Its simpler data set was merged under the constant `LEGACY_SKILLS` in `script.js` for historical reference or future reuse.

 Skill object schema:
 ```